Last updated on August 31st, 2023

 Remember, all e-cigarettes are not alike.
 Before you buy the first ecig you see at the convenience store, do some research!
 This website has scores of reviews — even a best selling ecigarette comparison chart for traditional ecigs and vaporizers.

 Also remember that all on-line e-cigarette brands offer nicotine at various levels.
 You can start with a high nicotine content and move to lighter or no nicotine as you are weaned off the traditional cigarette experience.

 - Always have a spare, fully charged E-cigarette on hand.

 Many starter kits come with a second battery and several fresh filters (called cartridges or cartomizers.

 - Not all electronic cigarettes are alike!
 There are many styles from which to choose – from cigalikes, to Mods.

 - Experiment with different e-liquid flavors.

 - Don't buy cheap products or clones!.

 Some e-cigarette companies have a wide selection of tobacco flavored filters.
-Other brands like Halo and VaporFi have a large assortment of eliquid flavors that are truly enjoyable.
+Other brands like VaporFi have a huge assortment of eliquid flavors that are truly enjoyable.
 Vaporfi actually lets you customize your flavors and there are over 30,000 combinations!

 Many vapers found that the non-tobacco flavored e-liquids such as chocolate, vanilla, clove and mocha made the transition to e-cigarettes easier because it did not try to mimic the tobacco experience and they did not judge and compare the two products.
 Some people reported that all tobacco flavor became distasteful to them after a while.